 Though we always have room to grow, we found in a recent employee survey that our measured engagement is about 87 percent, with about 95 percent of employees saying they would recommend working here.
 This momentum is powerful.
 We trust our employees and treat them like adults, and in return they positively engage with us to solve problems and grow the business.”

 One of the most interesting things that I learned during this study, was that employee retention strategies aren’t something that only Human Resources has responsibility for.
 Great companies recognize that it has to be woven into the fabric of their very existence.
 It’s about giving your employees a fulfilling experience at the workplace today and the opportunity for a great future.

-Your employee retention strategies might involve opportunities for further education, a sabbatical, giving people the opportunity to work across the globe, the right financial rewards, etc. But what’s common to all these initiatives is about listening to your employees and understanding and respecting their present and future needs.
+Your employee retention strategies might involve opportunities for further education, a sabbatical, giving people the opportunity to work across the globe, the right financial rewards and financial wellness benefits, etc. But what’s common to all these initiatives is about listening to your employees and understanding and respecting their present and future needs.

 Give people a great experience today and tomorrow, and they will stay!

 Which of these employee retention strategies resonated with you?
 Share your thoughts in the comments section below.